20 Hairstyle Mistakes That Could Make You Look Older

 Hairstyle mistake: Falling for flat hair

 As we age, our hair thins, according to celebrity hairstylist Nunzio Saviano, owner of Nunzio Saviano Salon in New York City.
-“If you’re in your 50s wearing your hair parted in the middle, it isn’t flattering.”
+“If you’re in your 50s and wearing your hair parted in the middle, it isn’t flattering.”
 Instead, you want to focus on increasing your hair’s volume.
-Saviano suggests either a different (usually shorter) haircut, a change in the way you part your hair, or a product like Kenra Platinum Dry Texture Spray 6 to increase hair density.
+Saviano suggests either a different (usually shorter) haircut, a change in the way you part your hair or a product like Kenra Platinum Dry Texture Spray 6 to increase hair density.

 Hairstyle mistake: Infrequent trims